magicono43/DFU-Mod_Limited-Gold-Shops/README.md

 SPOILERS/MORE DETAILS:
 -Of the many things that effect how much gold is generated in a store, some other factors include: Player Luck stat, and player Mercantile skill, if the shop was invested in.

+-If you load a save that is inside a shop that you have never been in before installing this mod, the shop will have no supply of gold, to fix this simply exit the shop and re-enter again and a gold amount will be generated.

 OPTIONS: